Emergence of singularities from decoherence: Quantum catastrophes: Quantum dynamics

-We use the Fock basis $\left|z\right\rangle$ to represent the quantum state $\left|\Psi(t)\right\rangle=\sum_{z}c_{z}(t) \left|z\right\rangle$ of the BJJ, evolving it from its initial state $\left|z=0\right\rangle$ using the Schr\"{o}dinger equation with the Hamiltonian given in Eq. (\ref{eq:Hamiltonian-with-angular-momentum}).
-A slice through the resulting quantum probability distribution at a particular time is shown in Fig.\ \ref{fig:time slice comparing classical quantized decoherence3}, and in Fig.\ \ref{fig:diag-rho-evolution-D1 v5} we plot the probability distribution as a function of time in the presence of decoherence (see Fig.\ 1 in \cite{Odell2012} for the decoherence-free case).
-The shape of the discrete probability density $\vert c_z \vert^2$ has recognizable features in common with the classical distribution, including peaks where it crosses the caustics (fold lines), but displays interference causing it to oscillate around the classical value.
-Crucially, the quantum distribution is always finite whereas the classical distribution diverges as the inverse square root of the distance from a caustic \cite{Berry1981}.
-In fact, in the quantum theory the caustics are decorated by discretized Airy functions although this can be hard to see because the Airy functions from the different caustics interfere.
-In the semiclassical regime $N \gg 1$, the oscillations become very rapid and the main peaks of the Airy function come to dominate the probability distribution, growing as $\vert \Psi \vert^2 \propto N^{1/6}$ relative to the background far from the caustic \cite{Odell2012}.
+A slice through the resulting quantum probability distribution at time $1.5 \pi /\omega_{\mathrm{pl}}$ is compared against the classical result (thick green line) in Fig.\ \ref{fig:time slice comparing classical quantized decoherence3}(a) (see also Fig.\ 1 in \cite{Odell2012}).
+The shape of the discrete probability density $\vert c_z \vert^2$ has recognizable features in common with the classical distribution, including peaks where the slice crosses the caustics (fold lines), but also displays \textit{interference} causing it to oscillate around the classical value.
+Crucially, the quantum distribution is always finite whereas the classical distribution diverges as the inverse square root of the distance from the caustic (as expected \cite{Berry1981}).
+In fact, in the quantum theory the fold caustics are decorated by Airy functions although these are hard to see here because the Airy functions from different caustics interfere.
+As will be discussed in more detail in Section \ref{sec:arnold}, in the semiclassical regime $N \gg 1$ the main peaks of the Airy function come to dominate the probability distribution slice, growing as \cite{Odell2012}